gvwilson/sensibleadventures/coriandel/coriandel.md

 not flee.
 I hope you will agree, they would be better set to chasing it themselves."

-"They will not flee."
+"No one will flee."
 My mother's-side cousin spoke for the first time.

 The emir cocked his head to one side, listening to a voice from the royal collar that only he could hear.
 "But you have fled before, have you not?" he finally asked, almost gently.
 "How then should I trust you not to do so again?"

-"They will not flee," my mother's-side cousin repeated firmly, raising his eyes to meet the emir's.
+"No one will flee," my mother's-side cousin repeated firmly, raising his eyes to meet the emir's.
+"They are done with running away."

 "Mm."
 The emir drummed the desk with his fingers, then nodded.
 "Very well.
 But I'm not going to put a dozen men in harm's way just to hold you to your word."
 He scribbled on our piece of paper, beckoning to one of the guards with his other hand as he did so.
 "I will therefore amend your sentence.
-In accordance with Coriandel's ancient law, I command that you be sent down into the Tombs, to receive there whatever Fate has chosen for you.
+In accordance with Coriandel's ancient law and the prerogatives of my station, I command that you be sent down into the Tombs, to receive there whatever Fate has chosen for you.
 Uh uh---let me finish, Ordinary Ishad of the Third Regiment.
 My Master of Arms shall give you what weapons and provisions he deems appropriate, and my Master of Thieves will share with you what knowledge she has of the beneath.
-If you kill the bonescuttle, your debt to the city will be settled.
+If you kill the bonescuttle, your debt to the city will be paid.
 If not..."
 He shrugged.
 "Perhaps the creature will leave my people be for a day or two if it has you three to gnaw on."

 "Underground!?" the Karabandi protested.
-"M'lord, these two are grasslanders!
+"Your Highness, these two are grasslanders!
 You can't send them underground---they'll go mad!"

 Perhaps it was a ploy, to impress the emir that he would think first of